DagiABAY/WeatherApp/README.md

 # WeatherApp

 A Flutter weather app that utilizes the OpenWeather API for weather data.
-I implemented state management using the Provider package, handled network requests with Dio, and used Geolocator to retrieve the device's current location
+I implemented state management using the Provider package, handled network requests with Dio, and used Geolocator to retrieve the device's current location.

+When the city name is empty, the app displays the weather data for the current location.
+If the city name is provided and is correct, it shows the weather data for that city.
+Finally, if the city name is incorrect, it displays 'N/A'.
 ## Features

 - **Search city name**: you can see the weather if the city.